 Under inflation or over inflation of tires is dangerous.
 Under inflation can result in tire flexing, heat build-up, tire overloading, bad handling, bad fuel economy, and uneven wear.
-Over inflation can result in abnormal wear, bad handling, and a harsh ride.
+Over inflation can result in abnormal wear, bad handling, and harsh ride.

-Tire inflation pressures should be checked as per the Mercedes-Benz Sprinter's Owner's manual and when significantly changing the load you plan to carry in your touring coach.
+Tire inflation pressures should be checked as per the Mercedes-Benz Sprinter Owner's manual and when significantly changing the load you plan to carry in your touring coach.
 Set the correct tire pressure before loading the vehicle.
 Always check tire inflation pressures when the tires are "cold."
-Inflation recommendation is 61 psi for the front tires and 58 psi for the rear.
-Front and rear pressures are shown for each model and GVWR, and are based on the GVWR and front and rear axle ratings (GAWRs) printed on your vehicle VIN plate and certification label.
+Inflation recommendation is 61 psi.
+Front and rear pressures and GVWR are shown for each model, and are based on the GVWR and front and rear axle ratings (GAWRs) printed on your vehicle VIN plate and certification label.
 Tires must be inflated to these pressures when the vehicle is fully loaded or an axle GAWR is reached.